 The Painstaking Process of Bringing Ralph Rapson’s Sketches to Life

-Reviving Ralph Rapson's midcentury furniture required a close analysis (and at times, liberal interpretation) of the architect's expressionistic drawings.
+The revival of Ralph Rapson’s midcentury furniture designs was no simple matter, requiring a close analysis (and at times, liberal interpretation) of the architect’s expressionistic drawings.

 The architect Ralph Rapson’s postwar furniture designs included an outdoor collection commissioned by the Kellett Aircraft Corporation and produced by Knoll in 1945.

 A few years ago, Tim Korzon, founder of the furniture company Leland, was doing some research online and stumbled upon the history of a short-lived midcentury furniture store called Rapson, Inc. The store was founded by Ralph Rapson, a Cranbrook Academy of Art alumnus who served as the head of the architecture school at the University of Minnesota until 1984.

 “Tim spent a lot of time on the campus of Cranbrook, so he was really intrigued because of that connection,” says Korzon’s daughter Shanna Anderson, who leads the emerging markets department at Leland.
 The initial discovery sparked an ongoing project at Leland to bring Rapson’s furniture designs back to life.